 However, if parents. they are free to try it.

-Many experts believe that equally shared parenting is the best thing for children after divorce.
+Most experts believe that equally shared parenting is the best thing for children after divorce.
 That doesn’t mean it’s easy!
 Fortunately, there’s an app for that.
-OurFamilyWizard, one of the first co-parenting apps, helps keep divorced parents and extended family in touch.
-You get a 30-day free trial and a price break if you’re a military family; if money is tight, you may qualify to get OurFamilyWizard free of charge.
+Learn about the best co-parenting apps.

 Texas’ fault grounds for divorce

-A no-fault divorce is always an option.
+A no-fault divorce is always an option in Texas.
 But you can also file for divorce claiming these grounds: